 None of the catastrophic events they’ve been predicting over the past century have ever come to pass.
 Not one.

-However… All of this being said, on the grander scale, yes, there are real, true, cataclysmic cycles that seem to happen with alarming periodicity… like clockwork.
+However, all of this being said, on a grander scale, yes, there are real, true, cataclysmic cycles that seem to happen with alarming periodicity, like clockwork.
 And yes, I realize this revelation doesn’t make this essay any less confusing, as perhaps it’s already bordering on convoluted.
 I apologize.
 As I’ve stated, it’s complicated.
-But my aim is always the same: to distill the truth, and share it.
+But my aim is always the same: to distill the truth and share it.

 It’s a rather disturbing dichotomy.
-It’s not at all the issue climate alarmists are worried about (nor even aware of), nor what we’re being told we should be anxious about and planning for.
+It’s not at all the issue climate alarmists are worried about (or even aware of), nor is it what we’re being told we should be anxious about and planning for.
 It’s an entirely different (and demonstrably real) issue they have been hiding, obscuring, redacting, and suppressing.
-Should we be at all surprised?
+Should we be surprised at all?

-For example, what really happened in 1902-03?
-What is it that occurs every 138 years (and multiples thereof), in May, without fail?
-There are other significant life-altering calamities that happen as well, such as magnetic pole shifts, and truly extreme localized, regional, and worldwide disasters.
-Whatever is causing it, seems to discriminate.
-These are real, documented, provable things, while the manufactured, heavily political panic about climate change is not.
+For example, what really happened in 1902–03?
+What is it that occurs every 138 years (and multiples thereof) in May, without fail?
+There are other significant life-altering calamities that happen as well, such as magnetic pole shifts and truly extreme localized, regional, and worldwide disasters.
+Whatever is causing it seems to discriminate.
+These are real, documented, and provable things, while the manufactured, heavily political panic about climate change is not.

-Right now, you believe it to be the year 2023, but this is only according to the Gregorian calendar, the age-old system of noting the passage of time; the system that most of the modern world is currently operating within.
-It’s a somewhat-functional mess, polluted with religiously subsumed and wildly distorted traditions, leap years, daylight-savings nonsense, inconsistent and oddly named months.
+Right now, you believe it to be the year 2023, but this is only according to the Gregorian calendar, the age-old system of noting the passage of time — the system that most of the modern world is currently operating within.
+It’s a somewhat functional mess, polluted with religiously subsumed and wildly distorted traditions, leap years, daylight-savings nonsense, and inconsistent and oddly named months (i.e., February is rightly the 12th month, not December, and the new year begins on March 20).
 It’s curious how we will make accommodations and compromises for these useful-yet-broken foundational constructs — tools necessary for navigating our reality — instead of challenging, improving upon, or replacing them.

 Sure, it’s unsettling to think about changing the way days, weeks, and months work.
 It rattles our identity to the core.
-Yet, these big lies permeate much of our culture, and have unconsciously debilitating consequences.
-If we never question nor challenge them, they will never be adapted in ways to serve us better.
+Yet, these big lies permeate much of our culture and have unconsciously debilitating consequences.
+If we never question or challenge them, they will never be adapted in ways that serve us better.
 You can’t just change the calendar system!
 Imagine the chaos!

-On the greater scale, the Annus Mundi timeline suggests, based on rigorous research, verifiable historical record, and real math, that it’s actually the year 5917.
-Given the nature of consistent and prolific manipulation of history and the events thereof, I’m inclined to favor the latter chronological datum.
+On a larger scale, the Annus Mundi timeline suggests, based on rigorous research, verifiable historical records, and real math, that it’s actually the year 5917.
+Given the nature of the consistent and prolific manipulation of history and the events thereof, I’m inclined to favor this chronological datum.
 But even that consideration raises further questions: What happened 5917 years ago?
-What was of such consequence as to require we restart the clock?
+What was of such consequence as to require that we restart the clock?

-It should come as no surprise, then, that our long-trusted protocols in the measurement of all-things-ancient are misleading.
-Carbon (radiometric) dating, and other related methods of determining the age of geologic or archeological finds is provably inconsistent, and wildly inaccurate… but, hush now, don’t tell the people writing textbooks!
-The greater issue is that traditionally-educated researchers and scientists, indoctrinated into the uniformitarian model, haven’t been enlightened to the idea of the countless extenuating geologic, meteorologic, environmental, and atmospheric phenomena that have occurred over the past 6,000 years… many of which would dramatically alter and skew the nature, the chronology, and veracity of their acquired and presumed reference materials.
+It should come as no surprise, then, that our long-trusted protocols in the measurement of all things ancient are misleading.
+Carbon (radiometric) dating and other related methods of determining the age of geologic or archeological finds are provably inconsistent and wildly inaccurate, but, hush now, don’t tell the people writing textbooks!
+The greater issue is that traditionally-educated researchers and scientists, indoctrinated into the uniformitarian model, haven’t been enlightened to the idea of the countless extenuating geologic, meteorologic, environmental, and atmospheric phenomena that have occurred over the past 6,000 years, many of which would dramatically alter and skew the nature, chronology, and veracity of their acquired and presumed reference materials.
 Jason Breshears of Archaix calls these events “Phoenix Phenomena” and “Vapor Canopy,” among others.
 Be ready to challenge your perceptions.

-The unsettling truth is we don’t really know how old anything “ancient” is — not without digging into thousands of ancient texts and reference materials, collating and correlating, and working laboriously to connect the dots.
-The problem here is that for those who have undertaken such monumental feats, an entirely different narrative and chronology (and the evidence of manipulated calendar systems) emerges.
-Once again, everything you think you knew about human history goes out the window.
+The unsettling truth is that we don’t really know how old anything “ancient” is — not without digging into thousands of ancient texts and reference materials, collating and correlating, and working laboriously to connect the dots.
+The problem here is that for those who have undertaken such monumental feats, an entirely different narrative and chronology (and the evidence of manipulated calendar systems) emerge.
+There was a time in the past when a year was only 360 days.
+How and why did that change?
+Once again, everything you think you know about human history goes out the window.

 I am not a fan of Flat Earth theory, but these days, I’m not quite certain we’re on a Globe Earth, either.
 So, what’s the truth?
 Much of what the FE community offers to debunk the GE position is convincing.

 Our minds are malleable, and thus our reality and the perceptions we adhere to can be easily manipulated.
 Since the advent of television, the game of misleading and disinforming the general public has been a common practice.
-It was the CIA who invented the notion of “conspiracy theory” so to have a hammer with which to throttle any dissenters to their manufactured narratives.
+It was the CIA who invented the notion of “conspiracy theory,” so they had a hammer with which to throttle any dissenters to their manufactured narratives.
 They, and other elements of the military industrial complex, have had their fingers in all aspects of mainstream media since the organization’s creation.
-Not surprisingly, NASA, is also part of that reality/fantasy blurring collective.
+Not surprisingly, NASA is also part of that reality/fantasy blurring collective.

-Why would they lie to us about the nature of this plane/realm?
+Why would they lie to us about the nature of this plane or realm?
 Why do they need to keep us believing that at any moment, an errant asteroid will smash into us and end all life as we know it?
 Or that aliens are going to attack?
-Or that cosmic rays, solar winds, and solar flares are going to fry us?
+Or that cosmic rays, solar winds, solar flares, and EMPs are going to fry us?
 Or that “space is hard?”
 How can a multi-billion-dollar-a-year government space agency “lose” all of their data, blueprints, technology, and capability for going back to the moon?
-The evidence seems pretty clear that we never went, and haven’t been back since.
+The evidence seems pretty clear that we never went in the first place.

 If we’re on a cosmic orb, zooming, spinning, and hurtling through space, why haven’t the stars above us moved in millennia?
-What’s keeping all the water on the planet, if space is a vacuum (negative vs. positive atmospheric pressure)?
-Why do so many ancient texts refer to this place as a firmament, the planets as luminaries and wandering stars?
+What’s keeping all the water on the planet if space is a vacuum (negative vs. positive atmospheric pressure)?
+Why do so many ancient texts refer to this place as a firmament and the planets as luminaries and wandering stars?
 Why do pilots of commercial airlines say the Earth is flat as a pancake?
+Regardless of your elevation or altitude, the horizon always rises to meet your eyes.
+No curvature whatsoever.
 Why is no one allowed to sail to, nor past, Antarctica?

-So many questions.
-It would appear that neither the Earth, nor the sky above it, is as it’s been described.
-Since I haven’t personally experienced anything beyond life on terra firma, and a few airplane flights, I reserve the right to change my mind.
+There are so many questions.
+It would appear that neither the Earth nor the sky above it is as it’s been described.
+Since I haven’t personally experienced anything beyond life on terra firma and a few airplane flights, I reserve the right to change my mind.

-Many lifelong researchers are convinced we live in a simulation.
-The way you define the word changes how or whether you’d accept or deny the veracity of the claim.
-The sheer volume of effort employed throughout recorded history to obscure, obfuscate, deny, hide, censor, redact, and distort what’s really been happening on Earth, and to the humans that inhabit it, practically demands a serious consideration that this is all part of an incredibly complex, elaborate, multilayered, multidimensional program.
-Even more unsettling, is that possibility that it has (and we have) been reset at a regular interval.
+Many lifelong researchers believe we live in a simulation.
+The way you define the word affects whether or not you accept or deny the claim’s validity.
+The sheer amount of effort expended throughout recorded history to obscure, obfuscate, deny, hide, censor, redact, and distort what has actually happened on Earth and to the humans who live on it practically necessitates the conclusion that this is all part of an incredibly complex, elaborate, multilayered, multidimensional program.
+Even more unsettling is the possibility that it (and we) have been reset on a regular basis.

-Is it a malevolent, parasitic matrix, a soul trap, designed to sap our energy, to feed off our fears?
-To keep us fighting each other, and to prevent us from remembering where and when this all started?
-To keep us small, dumb, confused, powerless, and weak?
-Or, is it a testing ground for exploring all manner of experiences and potentialities, to gather as much data as possible, in an effort to solve real, existential problems outside the construct?
+Is it a malevolent, parasitic matrix, or a soul trap designed to drain our energy and feed on our fears?
+To keep us fighting and from remembering where and when it all began?
+To keep us small, dumb, confused, helpless, and vulnerable?
+Or is it a proving ground for experimenting with various experiences and potentialities in order to collect as much data as possible in order to solve real-world existential problems outside the framework?

-I think it’s interesting to posit these concerns, and to understand our perceptions and reactions.
-The nature of our reality is unknown to us, in general intelligence.
-I think it’s exceedingly rare to even approach these topics, outside of obscure YouTube channels we happen to accidentally come across.
+I think it’s interesting to posit these concerns and to understand our perceptions and reactions.
+In general, the nature of our reality is unknown to us.
+I think it’s exceedingly rare to even approach these topics outside of obscure YouTube channels we happen to accidentally come across.
 For me, Archaix has provided many hours of fascinating research and inquiry.
 Why do we believe what we believe?
 We explore many of these ideas through movies and TV series.
-Regrettably, much of if favors violence, attacks, invasions, and any number of “harrowing details,” as it were.
+Regrettably, much of it favors violence, attacks, invasions, and any number of “harrowing details,” as it were.